strexx/close-the-door/README.md

 ```

 ### Post a status for the LED's
-If you wan't to change the status of the LED's you can post to [iot.dolstra.me/status](http://iot.dolstra.me/status).
+If you want to change the status of the LED's you can post to [iot.dolstra.me/status](http://iot.dolstra.me/status).
 The post sting must be:

 ```
     greenLed=true&orangeLed=true&redLed=true&alarm=true